kuhanw/string-dist/README.md

 # string-dist

-Attempting to calculate string distance using GPUs (Hammming distance).
+Attempting to calculate string distance using GPUs (Hamming distance).
 First we will try using Tensorflow and python.